Genesis0505/Genesis0505/README.md

 - 📫 How to reach me **mensahkirlin.it@gmail.com**

-- ⚡ Fun fact **I enjoy watching Stand-Up Comedy and Classical Music.**
+- ⚡ Fun fact **I enjoy watching Stand-Up Comedy and listening to Classical Music.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">